galaxyproject/training-material/topics/admin/tutorials/data-library/tutorial.md

 >
 {: .hands_on}

+![Screenshot of data libraries, we're in a library folder named "Mouse sequencing project" and a directory and single file are shown.
+The file has an ugly URL as its name](../../images/data/imported.png)

 That's it!
-It's quite easy.
+You should be able to see your newly created data library in your Galaxy.

 Note that we've used some special flags here, `--training` and `--legacy`.
 Training sets some defaults that make sense for the GTN (mostly around library descriptions / etc.)

-![Screenshot of data libraries, we're in a library folder named "Mouse sequencing project" and a directory and single file are shown.
-The file has an ugly URL as its name](../../images/data/imported.png)

 ### `--legacy`